Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 Reasons why you might wait

-If you’re turning 65 but continuing to work and covered under your employer’s plan (or your spouse is continuing to work and you’re covered under their plan), delaying enrollment in Medicare Part B (and possibly Part A) might be the best option.
+If you’re turning 65 but continuing to work and are covered under your employer’s plan (or your spouse is continuing to work and you’re covered under their plan), delaying enrollment in Medicare Part B (and possibly Part A) might be the best option.
 Here’s a more detailed overview of everything you need to know about delaying your Medicare Part B enrollment.

 If your employer (or your spouse’s employer) has at least 20 employees and covers you under a group health plan, you can delay your enrollment in Medicare Part B while you continue to be covered under the group plan.
 You’ll want to check with your HR department to make sure that your plan is considered a group health plan under IRS rules.
 Assuming it is, you can wait to enroll in Medicare Part B — which means you get to avoid the Part B premiums — until you stop working or your employer stops offering the coverage (or, if the coverage is through your spouse, until your spouse stops working or their employer stops offering the coverage).